EnigmaCurry/curlbomb/README.md

 through.
 Using TLS makes sure this doesn't happen.

-Note that when combined with the --ssh parameter, the SSL certificate should be generated for the host running the server rather than the one running curlbomb.
+Note that when combined with the --ssh parameter, the SSL certificate should be generated for the host running the SSH server rather than the one running curlbomb.
 To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.

 By now the curlbomb command might be getting quite long.
 Once you've encrypted and stored your SSL certificate, and setup your SSH server,